Canon 1D X vs Leica M10

 |14 shutter flaps per second||5 shutter flaps per second|

 |Weathersealed body||Not weather sealed|

 |1120 shots per battery charge||210 shots per battery charge|

 |158 x 168 x 83 mm, 1551 g||139 x 80 x 39 mm, 660 g|

 Body comparison: Canon 1D X vs Leica M10

 The physical size and weight of the Canon 1D X and the Leica M10 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1DX – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Leica M10 is considerably smaller (58 percent) than the Canon 1D X. Moreover, the M10 is substantially lighter (57 percent) than the 1DX.
 It is worth mentioning in this context that the 1DX is splash and dust resistant, while the M10 does not feature any corresponding weather-sealing.